 Visiting the Colmar Toy Museum with my family, this is something I wanted to do for some time.
-It’s one of the must-do family activities in Alsace.
-We finally took the plunge one winter day and we were really looking forward to it.
+It's one of the must-do family activities in Alsace.
 The museum is located in the center of Colmar, in a typical street of the city.

 The Toy Museum in Colmar regularly renews its display cases and presents more than 1,000 toys along a pathway spread over three levels.

-The windows are organized by theme or by era, with toys from all over the world that belonged to different generations of children: this makes the visit very fun.
-The interest, whether you are a child or an adult, is to explore the world of our parents’ and grandparents’ toys, and even further back!
+The showcases are organized by theme or by era, with toys from all over the world having belonged to different generations of children: this makes for a very entertaining visit.
+Whether you’re young or old, you’ll enjoy exploring the toy world of your parents, grandparents and even further back in time!

-It’s really nice to talk with the kids about our childhood toys and to go back to them with stars in our eyes.
-Here, they can realize that some toys still exist today: Meccano, board games such as Cluedo, Barbie, Lego, Playmobil
+It’s great to talk to the kids about our childhood toys, and to take a trip back in time, with stars in their eyes.
+Here, they can realize that certain toys still exist today: Meccano, board games like Cluedo, Barbie, Lego, Playmobil… Even if, in terms of technology, they’re totally out of date!

 At the Toy Museum, there is also a large play area accessible to the whole family, a puppet show several times a day and a temporary exhibition whose theme changes every year.